andyjohnson0/ElephantBackup/README.md

 hierarchies to a target such as a removable device or local directory.
 Files are stored as exact copies, making it suitable for long-term storage of data.

+Use of this free software is at your own risk.
+You should accept responsibility for evaluating its reliability and suitability for your needs.

 ## Getting Started

 1. Download the pre-built binary from the [releases](https://github.com/andyjohnson0/ElephantBackup/releases)